go-aah/docs/rest-api-versioning.md

 Title: RESTful API Versioning
-Desc: Learn about RESTful API versioning support of aah Go web framework
+Desc: Learn about RESTful API versioning strategies supported by aah Go web framework.
 Keywords: restful api, rest api, api versioning, api version
 ---
 # RESTful API Versioning

-This document provides an insights into REST API versioning strategies supported by aah Go web framework.
+This document provides an insights into REST API versioning strategies supported by `aah`.
 API versioning allows you to alter behavior or application logic flow between different clients.

 There are a number of valid strategies to approach API versioning.
 Typically API versioning is determined by the incoming client request, and may either be based on the request URL, request URL query parameter, request HTTP headers or HostName.